rattaseppkevin-tech/daca-portfolio/portfolio/week-4/readme.md

 *   **Grouping Rules:** Mastered the requirement that every non-aggregated column in a `SELECT` statement must be included in the `GROUP BY` clause to avoid errors.

 #### AI Usage
-AI was utilized to debug specific PostgreSQL errors, such as the "column must appear in GROUP BY clause" message, and to refine the syntax for complex Window Functions like `LAG()` and `PARTITION BY`.